divyam96/English-to-Python-Converter/README.md

 .
 ```

 Each English description/question starts with a '#' and is followed by its corresponding python code.
-Each data point that we look for comprises of a question and its corresponding python code.
-We can therefore look for the first charecter in each line to detrmine the start of the next data point.
+Each data point that we look for comprises of a question and its corresponding Python code.
+We can therefore look for the first character in each line to determine the start of the next data point.
 All lines between two lines starting with a '#' form a part of the python solution.

-To further parse out the python code we make use of python's source code [tokenizer](https://docs.python.org/3/library/tokenize.html) in order to effectively deal with code syntax and indentation(spaces and tabs).
+To further parse out the python code we make use of python's source code [tokenizer](https://docs.python.org/3/library/tokenize.html) to effectively deal with code syntax and indentation(spaces and tabs).

 ## Data Augmentation - Random Variable Replacement

 Since we have mere 5000 data points, we make use of data augmentations to increase the size of our dataset.
-While tokenizing the python code, we mask the names of certain variables randomly(with 'var_1, 'var_2' etc) to ensure that the model that we train does not merly fixate on the way the variables are named and actually tries to understand the inhrent logic and syntax of the python code.
+While tokenizing the python code, we mask the names of certain variables randomly(with 'var_1, 'var_2' etc) to ensure that the model that we train does not merely fixate on the way the variables are named and tries to understand the inherent logic and syntax of the python code.

 For example consider the folowing program: